 During the peak of the pandemic, the impact on the business and results were significant.
 However, during the second half of 2020 and beyond the market became more normalized with the economies across the world opening up from total lockdown.
 As the Fund operates in the equity market, a decline in Tadawul's index was witnessed during the first half of 2020 due to uncertainty involved and thus decline in investment's value during that period.
-Nonetheless, assisted by the improvement in the economic activity in the second half of 2020, the Fund was able to end the year with generating an overall profit for the year.
+Nonetheless, due to the Fund's manager strategies followed coupled with the improvement in the economic activity in the second half of 2020, the Fund was able to end the year with generating an overall profit for the year.